 The Academy of Natural Science, founded in 1812 is the oldest such institution in the United States, and promotes appreciation of natural science.
 Throughout its history the Academy has sponsored numerous expeditions such as Admiral Robert E. Peary’s voyage of 1892 which proved Greenland is an island.
 The Academy of Natural Science maintains a display of numerous life-size robotic dinosaurs as well as interactive and live animal programs.

-Other attractions in Philadelphia include the United States Mint, the world’s largest mint, and the Philadelphia Zoological Gardens, founded in 1874 which is the oldest zoo in the United States.
+Other attractions in Philadelphia include the United States Mint, the world’s largest mint, and the Philadelphia Zoological Gardens, founded in 1874, which is the oldest zoo in the United States.
 On display are more than 1,600 birds, mammals, reptiles as well as a petting zoo.
-Other general attractions include China Town, Penn’s Landing, the Italian Market and the Reading Terminal Market.
+Other general attractions include Chinatown, Penn’s Landing, the Italian Market and Reading Terminal Market.

-Philadelphia sports fans are notoriously demanding and sports opportunities abound in Philadelphia with major league football, baseball, basketball and hockey teams.
+Philadelphia sports fans are notoriously enthusiastic and sports opportunities abound in Philadelphia with major league football, baseball, basketball and hockey teams.

 Franklin Field, University of Pennsylvania’s Historic Football Stadium,

 has hosted the best in collegiate and professional competition.